LionelDraghi/ArchiCheck/docs/rules.md

 ```
 the second line will be ignored.

-> As I am writing this (v0.5 january 2018), implementing a more logical behavior seem's complex.
+> Implementing a more logical behavior seem's complex.
 > But who knows, I may change my mind, so consider this as likely to change.
 > Any comment on that feature is welcome.